legion-platform/legion/docs/source/gen_distros.rst

 Docker images locations
 ~~~~~

-- Release versions of images are on Docker Hub in `legionplatform <https://hub.docker.com/u/legionplatform>`_ organization.
-Example image name is `legionplatform/k8s-edi`.
+- Release versions of images are on Docker Hub in the `legionplatform <https://hub.docker.com/u/legionplatform>`_ organization.
+An example image name is `legionplatform/k8s-edi`.

-- Pre-release versions of images are on Docker Hub in `legionplatformtest <https://hub.docker.com/u/legionplatformtest>`_ organization.
-Example image name is `legionplatformtest/k8s-edi`.
+- Pre-release versions of images are on Docker Hub in the `legionplatformtest <https://hub.docker.com/u/legionplatformtest>`_ organization.
+An example image name is `legionplatformtest/k8s-edi`.

 Python packages
 -----